 More than likely, Starbucks has probably invaded a city near you.
 Sure, the coffee is pretty good, but chains like Starbucks don’t add a lot to a community’s character and charm.
 Luckily, there are still unique and independent coffee shops that make our cities vibrant and full of life, like Lemonjello’s in downtown Holland.

 Lemonjello’s first opened in 2003 by a young graduate named Matt Scott.
 Shortly after graduating from Hope College, Scott went on tour with his band, Annie’s Apology, and noticed something interesting about the all-ages venues he was playing at; they couldn’t stay in business.
 After playing at several coffeehouses, Scott noticed that most places either “served a good beverage but weren’t good at promoting events, or they were great at events but didn’t have good products to sell to pay the bills.”

 Lemonjello’s has mastered both.

-It really does have a great location, and this probably accounts for some of Lemonjello’s major success.
+It really does have a great location, and this probably accounts for some of Lemonjello’s major successes.
 Sitting on the corner of 9th St. and College, right between the Hope College campus and downtown Holland, Lemonjello’s attracts college students and downtown patrons alike.
-It’s always lively inside, making it an easy place to spend a few hours drinking coffee, reading or chatting with close friends.
+It’s always lively inside, making it an easy place to spend a few hours drinking coffee, reading, or chatting with close friends.

 To find out more about the menu, location, or concert schedule, click visit their website!